 Academic Excellence

-Our Academic Excellence Program identifies and provides for highly able, gifted or talented students who would benefit from specific extension and enrichment activities, within the classroom Curriculum, whilst also offering a variety of exciting and challenging Co-curricular opportunities.
+The comprehensive Academic Excellence Program identifies and provides for highly able, gifted or talented students who are supported through specific extension and enrichment activities, within the classroom Curriculum, whilst also offering a variety of exciting and challenging Co-curricular opportunities.

-Differentiation within the classroom is enhanced by Co-curricular opportunities that appeal to a broad spectrum of talents and interests.
+Differentiation within the classroom is enhanced by Co-curricular opportunities that support students in discovering and developing their talents.
 These activities provide collaborative learning opportunities for like-minded peers, and the development of essential 21st century skills such as critical and creative thinking, flexibility, leadership, initiative and communication.

 Academic Excellence Co-curricular activities offered at the Junior and/or Senior School level include, but are not limited to: